CSandler-Dev/SWAB-Tech-SSG/content/index.md

 - Icons
 	- 👆 : hover or click on the links
 	- 🔎 : take a look at this info, its important
+	- ⬅️⬇️ : follow the arrow where it says to go

 ---